IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 4. Open the *index.html* in your favorite web browser.
 The application will automatically run.
 	![alt text](images/banking_application.png "Banking Application Sample")

 	Click on the button **Click here to load a banking customer profile**.
-This click will call the published API *GET /customer/{customerID}* on the API Developer Portal.
+This click will call the published API **GET /customer/{customerID}**.
 A result is displayed in the bottom of the page.
 Actually, it represents the expected JSON structure returned by the API.
 Then, explore this banking application through the code and call each services representing each published API.

+---

+:thumbsup: Congratulations!
+You have successfully developed your first application.

+---

 # Suggestions for extending this application